esplinr/evernym-docs/Products/General-FAQ.md

 # Is it easy to migrate away from your solution?
 Evernym supports industry standard protocols for DID Communication, as well as for Aries Agent interactions, allowing portability of credentials.
 Our credential storage leverages a vendor independent implementation from Hyperledger Indy.
 Further, the source code for the application is available to the customer under a license that permits the customer to self-support or study the code sufficient for migration.

+# What Personal Identifying Information is collected by your products?

+All sensitive data is encrypted.
+PII is provided to the credential holders for storage on their mobile devices.
+Our cloud agents do not access any of the data.
+The issuing system will only store copies of credentials when explicitly configured to do so.